MarwaNair/rag-use-case/README.md

 Welcome to Valeo Document Assistant!
 Type 'exit' to quit.

-Enter your question: What are the key financial highlights of Valeo in 2022?
+Enter your question: What's Valeo's approach to autonomous driving?

-Answer: In 2022, Valeo reported revenue of X billion euros, with a net profit of Y million euros.
-Key growth areas included Z sector and strategic partnerships in W industry.
+Answer: We have developed a system for the automatic driving of automobiles and trucks that uses artificial intelligence and the Blue Ocean Strategy.
+This system is in its early stages in the planning phase, but it will become easier to drive as the technology improves.
+It is based on the design of an autonomous driving system that we have developed in collaboration with a number of automotive and engineering companies.
+We have developed a basic system that should be able to drive without a human driver at any time.

 --------------------------------------------------
 ```